Felo-kip/Felo-kip/README.md

-# 👋 Hi, I'm Felix Langat
+# 👋 Hi, I'm Felix Kipkurui

 I'm a Data Scientist and Machine Learning enthusiast with a strong interest in turning raw data into meaningful insights and practical solutions.
 I enjoy building end-to-end data projects—from cleaning and exploring datasets to developing predictive models and visualizing results.
 Always exploring new ways to solve problems with data.
 ---